Christina McEvoy worked in partnership with Visit Idaho to create this Travel Tip.

 If you live in Boise or are visiting the area, we have some of the best places in the country to hit those snow-covered trails.

-Depending on how long you plan to be out on the trail, it’s always good to be prepared with a few items for your snowshoeing adventures.
+Depending on how long you plan to be out on the trail, it’s always good to familiarize yourself with the Travel With Care principles and be prepared with a few items for your adventures snowshoeing in Idaho.

 - Snowshoes and poles